bitlabstudio/cmsplugin-blog-to-multilingual-news/README.rst

         'cmsplugin_blog_to_multilingual_news',
     )

+Remove `cmsplugin_blog` and all supported apps listed above from your `INSTALLED_APPS`.
+Otherwise Model validation will probably fail.

 Usage
 -----

+It is probably a good idea to test the migration on a local database first to make sure, everything worked.
+You should not run this straight on your live db.

-Once all requirements are installed, which should happen automatically or already be installed in your environment anyway, you just run the migrations.
+Once all requirements are installed and `INSTALLED_APPS` is properly set, you just run the migrations.

 .. code-block:: bash